folio-org/stripes-testing/doc/interactors.md

 `@stripes/testing` library itself.
-In that case, you can follow the guide for [creating a custom interactor](https://frontside.com/bigtest/docs/interactors/write-your-own) and make a pull request to this library itself.
+In that case, you can follow the guide for [creating a custom interactor](https://frontside.com/bigtest/docs/interactors/write-your-own) and make a pull request to this package.

 ### Table of Contents
 - [`Accordion`](#accordion)